hyeda1103/somyeol-KBS/README.md

 ## Status

-The project was completed on April 4th, 2021.
+This project was completed on April 4th, 2021.